This post may contain affiliate links, from which we earn an income.

-This slither of gravity-defying road runs from the Sorrento peninsula to Salerno, twisting and winding it’s way past pastel painted villages and the most incredible views.
-This is surely one of the best bucket list driving roads in Europe.
+This slither of gravity-defying road runs from the Sorrento peninsula to Salerno, twisting and winding its way past pastel-painted villages and the most incredible views.
+This scenic drive is surely one of the best bucket list driving roads in Europe.

 When to Road Trip the Amalfi Coast

-If you’re planning a trip to the Amalfi Coast, whether you take a coach trip, drive the road in a car or enjoy it on two wheels, it will undoubtedly be very busy in the summer.
+If you’re planning a trip to the Amalfi Coast, whether you take a coach trip, drive the road in a car, or enjoy it on two wheels, this popular destination will undoubtedly be very busy in the high season of summer.

-Avoid the Amalfi coastal route at weekends and peak hours where at all possible.
+Avoid the Amalfi coastal route at weekends and peak hours whenever possible.
 If that’s not possible, accept that you will spend time in non-moving traffic and in the summer months it will get very hot.
-Make sure you take plenty of water with you in case you get stuck!
+Make sure you take plenty of water with you in case you get stuck.

 Ways to Road Trip the Amalfi Coast

-Amalfi Coast By Car
+Amalfi Coast by Car

 There are some (but not many) places to stop and admire the breathtaking views and for pictures of the sparkling turquoise waters, so take your opportunity when you can.

 The Amalfi Coast road itself is maintained in good condition and is wide enough for cars to pass comfortably.
-Our top Amalfi Coast driving tip is to drive from Salerno to Sorrento instead so that you hug the cliff rather than the edge.
+Our top Amalfi Coast driving tip is to drive from Salerno to Sorrento instead so that you hug the high cliffs rather than the edge.

 The Amalfi Coast road is closed to large motorhomes.
-Stay at Santa Fortunata Village Camping in Sorrento and take a day trip, hire a scooter or take the bus.
+Stay at Santa Fortunata Village Camping in Sorrento and take a day trip, hire a scooter, or take the bus.

 Don’t make this your first time on a moped; you need to be an experienced rider to contemplate the Amalfi Coast road on two wheels, but if you are, this is by far the best way to travel the Amalfi Coast.

 There is a regular bus service operated by Sita, which runs between all the coastal towns on the Amalfi Coast.
-This service is provided for locals, but in the summer months each bus is full of tourists wanting a glimpse of the famous views and a budget friendly way to experience the road.
+This service is provided for locals, but in the summer months, each bus is full of tourists wanting a glimpse of the famous views and a budget-friendly way to experience the road.

 Buses run every day on a frequent timetable but due to traffic volume are often very late.
 You may have to ride standing up and you may be on the wrong side of the bus; your only view will be the cliffs!

-Amalfi Coast Trips
+Organized Amalfi Coast Trips

-There are lots of day trips to the Amalfi Coast from Sorrento or Naples to choose from, you can let an experienced driver keep their eyes on the road whilst you revel in the gorgeous scenery and sea views, with a tour guide to take you to all the best places and answer all your questions.
+There are lots of day trips to the main towns of the Amalfi Coast leaving from Sorrento, Naples, and even Rome.
+Why not let an experienced driver keep their eyes on the road whilst you revel in the gorgeous scenery and sea views, with a tour guide to take you to all the best places, answer your questions and share interesting stories.

 How Many Days Do I Need to Road Trip the Amalfi Coast?

-It would be easy to plan an Amalfi Coast itinerary of 7 days and spend a few days in each key place to see the best of the Amalfi Coast, taking day trips, spending time on the beach and generally relaxing… if you really wanted to chill this could easily stretch to an Amalfi Coast itinerary of 10 days!
+It would be easy to plan an Amalfi Coast itinerary of 7 days and spend a few days in each key place to see the best of the Amalfi Coast, take day trips, spend time on the beach, and generally relax… if you really wanted to chill this could easily stretch to an Amalfi Coast itinerary of 10 days!

 Or, you could plan an Amalfi Coast itinerary of 3 days or less, if you plan ahead and choose where to stay and what to do carefully.

-Amalfi Coast Itinerary
+Amalfi Coast Road Trip Itinerary & Map